Nicola Toki

-Nicola Toki (née Vallance) is a New Zealand conservationist.
+Nicola Jane Toki (née Vallance) is a New Zealand conservationist.
 She has worked for the Department of Conservation as threatened species ambassador and became chief executive of Forest & Bird in April 2022.

 Biography

-Toki was born in Invercargill, and spent much of her early years moving around the South Island to support her father's career as a ski plane pilot.
+Toki was born in Invercargill, and spent much of her early years moving around the South Island to support her father's career as a ski-plane pilot.

 Toki studied at the University of Otago where she studied zoology and ecology, as well as a postgraduate diploma in natural history film-making.